TobiTenno/express-api-template-oauth2/README.md

 to document your API in a reuseable manner.
 You can even make a documentation to make this easier to read with the open-source automated reference documentation tool provided by [redoc](https://github.com/Redocly/redoc).

+### Gotchas

+Some things I've found developing an api with mongoose:
+- Updating virtual properties that have alternate validations/encodings/encryptions _must_ be done with direct assignment, not through a `Model#findOneAndUpdate` invocation.